nufke/loxberrypwa/docs/MQTT-API.md

 ## MQTT room API

-The MQTT topic API for rooms is listed below.
-The `hwid` refers to the hardware (device) ID to which the room belongs (i.e. Miniserver serialnr).
-The `room-uuid` is the unique identifier for the room.
-The `hwid` and `room-uuid` cannot be changed dynamically, but only as part of the creation of a new structure.
+An example for the MQTT topic API for rooms is listed below.

 ```
 /loxberry/app/<hwid>/<room-uuid>/name               -> "Living Room"